 Email isn’t enough

-Schedule regular conference calls, video chats, screen sharing demos and training.
-And take the initiative plan in-person meetings.
+Schedule regular conference calls, video chats, screen sharing demos, and training.
+And take the initiative to plan in-person meetings.
 This shows your prospects that you’re willing to put in the time to get to know them and help solve their problems.